TICKETS ON SALE NOW!

 We are pleased to offer ASL interpretation for the performance on Wednesday, April 10 at 7:30 p.m., sponsored by the UVU Accessibility Office.

-Join us for a captivating evening of classical music as UVU's talented Chamber Orchestra performs Britten's Serenade for Tenor, Horn, and Strings with special guests performances from Anita Miller and Joshua Lindsay.
+Join us for a captivating evening of classical music as UVU's talented Chamber Orchestra performs Britten's Serenade for Tenor, Horns, and Strings with special guests performances from Anita Miller and Joshua Lindsay.
 Experience the beauty and precision of this exceptional ensemble as they transport you to a world of musical brilliance.

 Fire Tender is a short film written, directed, and produced by Dr. Roni Jo Draper (Yurok), that tells the story of Yurok tribal members returning to traditional fire ways.
 Margo Robbins is a grandmother, cultural educator, healer, and Indigenous fire practitioner who is fighting for the Yurok Tribe’s return of fire sovereignty—the right to utilize fire for tribal land stewardship outlawed by settlers.
 Margo works to overturn one hundred years of environmentally devastating anti-fire policies that have put Yurok lands at risk and prevented access to the natural resources needed for clean water, foodstuff, and materials needed for traditional lifeways.